22 Sights in Bordeaux, France (with Map and Images)

 Show sight on map

-Cap Sciences is a center of science, technology and industrial culture (CCSTI) located on the banks of the Garonne River in Bordeaux at the foot of the Jacques-Chaban-Delmas Bridge.
-It is an event and exhibition centre open to the public to discover and understand scientific phenomena, technical principles, industrial applications and know-how.
+Cap Sciences is a Centre for Scientific, Technical and Industrial Culture (CCSTI) located in Bordeaux, on the banks of the Garonne, at the foot of the Jacques-Chaban-Delmas Bridge.
+It is an exhibition centre open to the public to discover and understand scientific phenomena, technological principles, industrial applications and know-how.

 Wikipedia: Cap Sciences (FR), Website